smtowers/data/README.md

 # data
 These datasets and R code are Copyright 2018 Sherry Towers.
-They can be freely used and shared, as long as the source is cited.
+They can be freely used and shared, as long as the source is cited and all header information remains intact.